ssx/caffine7-dev/README.md

 which is updated automatically.

 #### Volumes
-Add a volume at `/usr/share/nginx/www` with a directory of `public` to serve for your web app.
+Add a volume at `/www` with a directory of `public` to serve for your web app.

 A MySQL volume can be added at `/var/lib/mysql`.

 #### Passwords
-SSH is running in the container along with MySQL.
-All usernames and passwords are `vagrant`.
+MySQL username and passwords are `vagrant`.